hitchtest/hitch/docs/glossary/service.rst

 Service
 =======

-A service in Saddle is a process which must be run for the duration of the test.
+A service in Hitch is a process which must be run for the duration of the test.

 It is either: